Quitting Your Job To Travel: 5 Truths From a Woman Who Did It

 So many people who leave their jobs to travel do so seeking clarity.
 They feel aimless, like their lives are missing purpose.
 Who am I?
 What am I meant to do with my life?
 (Call it “Eat, Pray, Love Syndrome.”)
 By the time I threw in the work towel, I had grown tired of my chosen field, the long hours and back-to-back-to-back meetings, the subway train full of dead-eyed commuters, and the colleagues whose faces only lit up when they talked about their plans for the weekend.
 On paper, my life looked like a dream.
 But in my head, I thought, “This can’t be it.”
 My boyfriend was in a similar mental boat, and since hitting the road, he’s already had several epiphanies about where his future might lie.
 He sees a world of possibility, and that excites him.
 Me, I’m still searching.

 Ready to take the leap?
-Don’t leave without these 10 items.
+Don’t even think of quitting your job to travel without these 10 items.

 Photos by Ashlea Halpern